moderneinc/mass-ingest-example/3-scalability/README.md

 Production-scale deployment using AWS Batch for parallel repository processing.

-**Best for:** > 10,000 repositories, automatic scaling, and enterprise production environments.
+**Best for:**
+- Large repository counts (> 10,000 repos)
+- Enterprise production environments
+- When you need automatic scaling and parallel processing
+- Fully managed infrastructure with minimal operational overhead

 ## Overview